Individual Savings Account (ISA)

 - Lifetime ISA

-Recent changes to ISA rules
+Recent changes to ISA flexibility

 - Multiple subscriptions: You can now pay into multiple ISAs of the same type with different providers within the same tax year.
 This allows you to take advantage of different interest rates or investment opportunities.